RexsyBima/RexsyBima/README.md

 ---
 ## 💪Currently...
-1. 🔭Developing a portofolio with YFAP (Yew, FastAPI, PostgresSQL) Stack
+1. 🔭Developing a FastAPI + HTMX fullstack templates
 2. 🔭Trying HTMX with FastAPI for blazingly fast webdevelopment
 3. 🦀Into rust
 4. 🔗Preparing into Blockchain with 🦀rust and solidity